A COMPREHENSIVE PSYCHIATRY RESIDENCY PROGRAM

 Protected time is kept aside for didactic teaching and experiential training seminars covering a broad range of topics including psychodynamic therapy, cognitive-behavioral (and other psychotherapeutic techniques), and psychopharmacology.

 By the end of this year the resident will have achieved competency in thorough psychiatric assessments, multimodal treatment of the seriously mentally ill and a comprehensive understanding of the biopsychosocial approach to mental illnesses.
 Residents are encouraged to strengthen teamwork abilities and assume leadership roles during their inpatient rotations.
 Continuation of PGY1 research interests are supported.

-The third year is entirely devoted to office-based psychiatric care.
-Our residents attain mastery of skills of psychiatric assessments and treatments in complex outpatient settings.
+The third year is entirely devoted to ambulatory psychiatric care.
+Our residents attain mastery of skills of psychiatric assessments and treatments in complex outpatient settings and work with a diverse patient population including community, veterans, college students, and the homeless.
+Residents have opportunities to work in different specialty clinics, some of which include geriatrics, Ob/Gyn and addiction.
 Experience is provided in various treatment modalities including medication management, case management, short and long-term psychotherapies, group therapy and couples therapy.

 Protected didactic time allows residents exposure to a broad range of topics in psychiatry, and expanding their training in psychotherapeutic theories and techniques.
 Psychiatry residents are assigned to a teaching clinic for one half-day per week where they hone their teaching skills as they direct a medical student teaching service.

 During this year residents are given more responsibility and autonomy although a faculty member remains available at all times for trainee supervision.

 Senior residents select from an extensive menu of elective and research experiences.
 This year gives an opportunity to the resident to integrate all that has been learned in preceding years.